 One version of the later Babylonian myth – “Ishtar’s Descent” – has Ishtar going to rescue her lover Tammuz, and winning his release.
 Both Ishtar and Tammuz were associated with fertility, vegetation and crops – as Mother Earth and the Sun, explaining the change of seasons and why Tammuz spent half the year in the Underworld.
 The gods of heaven ordered Ishtar and Tammuz to be released, as during Ishtar’s absence all earthly fertility ceased.
-The myth has similarities to the Greek myth of Demeter (Ceres) and Persephone.
+The myth has similarities to the Greek myth of Demeter (Ceres) and her daughter Persephone who was abducted and whisked away to the underworld by Pluto.
 The myth of Aphrodite (Venus) and Adonis can also be traced to Ishtar and Tammuz.

 The descent myths also relate to Venus being either a morning or evening star, her disappearance and reappearance.
-Inanna/Ishtar are far more complex and potent than Greek Aphrodite and Roman Venus – associated with war, power, wisdom, sex, fertility, the vegetative cycle, alongside – rather than primarily love, beauty and harmony.
+Inanna/Ishtar are far more complex and potent than Greek Aphrodite and Roman Venus – associated with war, power, wisdom, sex, fertility, the crop cycle – alongside rather than primarily love, beauty and harmony.

 A trine is considered a positive aspect, and indicates ease and flow in the relationship between planets, no effort is needed to manifest the energies involved.
 A sextile is also quite harmonious, it encourages and brings the opportunity to manifest the energies, but they require more work to produce results.